kiwilan/typescriptable-laravel/lib/README.md

 -   Inertia types for `page` and global properties
 -   `vite` plugin to generate typescript files from Laravel models and routes with [kiwilan/typescriptable-laravel](https://github.com/kiwilan/typescriptable-laravel)
 -   Add some methods for setup `appResolve`, `appTitle`, `appName`
--   `useInertiaTyped` composable with some features:
+-   `useTypescriptable` composable with some features:
     -   `router` with `get`, `post`, `put`, `patch`, `delete` methods typed with selected routes
     -   `route` transform route to `string`
     -   `isRoute` transform route name or path to `boolean`